ShravaniDRaut/da_netflix_project/README.md

 Movie duration distribution

-Machine Learning
+-Machine Learning

 A Random Forest Classifier is included to predict the content type:

 Movie vs TV Show

-Features used include:
+-Features used include:

 release_year